MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/compliance/apptest-testingyourextension.md

 If you test in an on-premises deployment, you might miss errors that would be seen online.

-And with this, make sure you are running using the correct artifacts for Docker to set up the correct [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] version number.
+Make sure that you use the correct artifacts for Docker to set up the correct [!INCLUDE[d365fin_long_md](../includes/d365fin_long_md.md)] version number.
 Use the function Get-BCArtifactUrl in the NavContainerHelper module to retrieve the artifactUrl of the current version.
-If you test on a build older or much newer, your app will most likely fail validation.
+If you test on a build that is older or much newer than the current version, your app will most likely fail validation.

-Make sure you refresh the docker instance each time you want to submit.
+Also make sure that you refresh the Docker instance each time you want to submit.
 If you haven't run your Docker script to refresh for months, then you are on a much older build.

 ## Use the correct data when you test your app